Marklogic-retired/marklogic-data-hub/_pages/tutorial/4x/modeling-product-entity.md

 When you answer yes in the last step, QuickStart updates the index settings based on how you model your data.
 One of the benefits of modeling your data with Entity Services is that you can use the model to create database configuration options automatically.

-{% include prev-next-nav.html
+{% include prev-next-nav-tut4xtoc.html gotopage="tutorial-toc.md" %}
-  prevtext="Browse and Understand the Product Data" prevlink="/tutorial/4x/browse-understand-product-data/" increl="tutorial-toc.md"
-  nexttext="Create a Product Source-to-Entity Mapping" nextlink="/tutorial/4x/mapping-product-entity/"
-%}